 West Ship Harbour Rd.
 Lower Ship Harbour, Nova Scotia. |

 The Deanery Project, organized by Kim Thompson, the Executive Director of the Deanery Project, decided to try out a spontaneous Plein Aire event, sending word out to as many creative persons as they could find.
-I got an email from Karen Schlick and signed up right away for the weekend event.
+I received an email from Karen Schlick and signed up immediately for the weekend event.
 This year's personal goal was to participate in one plein air painting session with oil paints, and here was my opportunity.
-The day of painting was free to attend with a FREE vegetarian lunch for us hard-working artists.
+The day of painting was free to attend, and we received a complimentary vegetarian lunch as a token of appreciation for our hard work.
 It could be said that all of us who attended were not only inspired by the natural, gorgeous views, but what was most enjoyable was gathering together to talk and do art.
 What a treat to also have FREE homemade snacks & a vegetarian lunch to share with us all.

 'The Deanery Project is a not-for-profit organization with a focus on the environment, youth and community, natural building, and the arts.
 We are open year-round, offering programs and projects connected to a wide variety of learning, recreational, and research opportunities, especially those related to energy, forests, health, active transportation, and rural living.' from their website here...